CCheung96/software-tech-demo/docs/test.md

 nav_exclude: true
 ---

-This is a hidden test page.
+This is a hidden page for testing bugs and new features.

-See the test.md file for implementation.
+See the docs/test.md file for implementation.

 {% include youtube.html id="Yw6u6YkTgQ4" %}